dscho/xkcd/content/comics/2025-9-12-mantle-model.md

 [The formations are labeled:]

-Every feature of the Earth surface that we have a hard time explaining
+Every feature of the Earth's surface that we have a hard time explaining

 [Caption below the panel:]